Froggy111/funsearchreplication/README.md

 # funsearchreplication
- replication of funsearch paper by google
+not an exact replication of funsearch by google (mostly due to a skill issue)

 USAGE INSTRUCTIONS: